Isakb04/StudentAdministrationTool/README.md

 - `modules.json`: JSON file containing initial data about modules.

 ## Getting Started
 To get started with this project, clone the repository and ensure you have Haskell installed on your machine.
-You can run the program by executing the `BS2220FunctionalPogramming.hs` file which will prompt you through the available operations.
+You can run the program by executing the `stack ghci BS2220FunctionalPogramming.hs` file in your chosen command line.

 ## How to Contribute
 Contributors can help by improving the existing functionalities, adding new features, or documenting the code.
 Please ensure to follow the existing coding style and add comments where necessary.